Raphael Rossi

-Raphael Rossi Branco (born 25 July 1990), sometimes known as Raphael or Raphael Rossi, is a Brazilian professional footballer who plays as a centre-back for Liga Portugal 2 club Mafra.
+Raphael Rossi Branco (born 25 July 1990), sometimes known as Raphael or Raphael Rossi, is a Brazilian professional footballer who plays as a centre-back for Liga 3 club Mafra.

 He began his career with Porto Alegre and moved to Europe in 2011 to join Brighton & Hove Albion, and then nearby Whitehawk, where he won the 2012–13 Isthmian League.
 He then signed for Swindon Town, playing 131 official matches and scoring seven goals for the League One club before joining Boavista in 2017 and Sion a year later.
 In 2021, he moved to Polish club Radomiak Radom where he remained until January 2025.
 Shortly after, he returned to Portugal to join Mafra.

 Club career

 Early career

 Born in Campinas, São Paulo, Rossi debuted professionally for Porto Alegre and was spotted by an agent who was friend of Gus Poyet, then Brighton & Hove Albion manager.
 He went on a trial for the English club and an offer to sign for the team was stalled until the player could get an Italian passport.
 After that, Brighton demanded a statement from Branco's former youth clubs in which they would not receive future compensation, otherwise the club would have to pay £200,000 to register him, which meant he would be released.

 After unsuccessful trials in Europe and Brazil, he went to play again in England for Brighton-based club Whitehawk.
 Since he was signing for a non-professional club, he did not need any agreement with his former clubs and could move to other clubs for free.
 With Whitehawk, Rossi won the 2012–13 Isthmian League.